Ultimate Scones

 12. Pour the bacon and cheese into the other bowl.

-13. Working with the chocolate/berry bowl first, use one hand to form a ball of dough, thoroughly, but gently incorporating the flavorings.
-Stir slightly with your hand, squeeze with your hand a few times then roll the mix onto itself to form a ball.
+13. Working with the chocolate/berry bowl first, use one hand to form a "ball" of dough, thoroughly, but gently incorporating the flavorings.
+Stir slightly with your hand, squeeze with your hand a few times then roll the mix onto itself to form a "ball."
+The dough will barely come together, but it will once you place it on the parchment paper.
 Do not over-mix dough; do not knead.

-14. Transfer the ball onto a parchment paper-lined cookie sheet.
-Pat the ball out, turning the paper until you form a disk that is about ¾ inches thick.
+14. Transfer the mass of crumbly dough onto a parchment paper-lined cookie sheet.
+Mound the "dough," squeezing the mass into the shape of a hill.
+Press and pat the "ball" out as you simultaneously turn the paper until you form a disk that is about ¾ inches thick.

 15. Spray the knife with nonstick spray.